Johnhany2/sales-dashboard/README.md

 # sales-dashboard
-Clean data using Power Query: remove duplicates, and transform formats. •Model relationships in Power Pivot and Build a dashboard.
+Clean data using Power Query: remove duplicates, and transform formats.
+Model relationships in Power Pivot and Build a dashboard.